10 people to listen to when it comes to the future of remote working

 'Having been a remote team, we just experienced several challenges and obstacles ourselves, around that culture and physical experience placed at home.
 That was really the reason that we started to think about Firstbase in those granular terms.
 How can we make sure that workers are safer, more comfortable, more productive at home than they would be in an office?'

 The point that Chris is making is that there are real and present risks to the wellbeing of remote staff.
 As a manager, you've got a duty of care to look after your staff.
-Challenges can be overcome, but obviously planning and processes need to be in place to get you there.
+Challenges can be overcome, but obviously planning and processes need to be in place to support the future wellbeing of people who work remote.

 2: Head of PR at Buffer: Hailley Griffis